 Job Outlook for Writers and Editors

 Competition for writing and editing jobs is stiff, and the market isn't experiencing swift expansion.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment opportunities employment opportunities are expected to increase 2% for writers and decline by 5% for editors from 2014-2024.
-For journalist reporters and correspondents, employment is expected to decline 8% over the same period.
-Enjoying better prospects, jobs for technical writers are projected to increase by 10% within that decade.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment opportunities are expected to show little or no change for writers and decline by 3% for editors from 2018-2028.
+For journalist reporters and correspondents, employment is expected to decline 10% over the same period.
+Enjoying better prospects, jobs for technical writers are projected to increase by 8% within that decade.

 Business Occupations and Public Relations Specialist

 English major skills are useful in numerous business professions that require strong writing skills and analytical abilities.
 Many businesses are willing to train candidates with these essential strengths in the business acumen and procedural knowledge related to entry-level business positions.
 English majors write and edit grants, perform administrative tasks and develop marketing materials, among other duties.

 Public relations, marketing, advertising and promotions attract many English majors due to the centrality of writing and creativity in these business fields.
 Public relations specialists strive to build a positive relationship with the public and other organizations through media presence and other avenues, such as community participation.
 Creative and media services departments employ English majors with talent.

 According the BLS, employment is expected to grow for public relations specialists at a rate of 6% from 2018-2028; however, entry-level jobs are very competitive.